Distribution of interevent avalanche times in disordered and frustrated spin systems: Introduction

-The use of simulations allows us to generalize to higher dimensions a recent analytical study by Nampoothiri {\em et al.}~\cite{nampoothiri:17} on the inter-event time distribution of the one-dimensional random-field Ising model.
+The use of simulations allows us to generalize to higher dimensions a recent analytical study by Nampoothiri {\em et al.}~\cite{nampoothiri:17} on the interevent time distribution of the one-dimensional random-field Ising model.
 The central result of that work was the computation of the distribution of times $P(\Delta B)$ of the magnetic field change $\Delta B$ between spin avalanches.
 (If the magnetic field is increased at constant rate, $\Delta B$ is proportional to time.)
 It was found that $P(\Delta B) \sim (\Delta B)^\theta$ as $\Delta B \rightarrow 0$ \cite{nampoothiri:17}, with $\theta=0$ for the short-range ferromagnetic random-field Ising model, whereas $\theta = 0.95$ for the long-range antiferromagnetic case.
 Other studies of the distribution of gaps between events have been conducted in the context of amorphous solids and hard frictionless spheres \cite{lin:14,kamakar:10,mueller:15,lin:14b,wyart:12}.
 There, when the strain $\gamma$ is sufficiently increased, a corresponding stress drop follows.
-The distribution of gaps $\Delta \gamma$ highlights differences between the yielding and depinning processes, and reveals information on mechanical stability.
+The distribution of gaps $\Delta \gamma$ highlights differences between the yielding and depinning processes and reveals information on mechanical stability.

 The paper is structured as follows.
 Section \ref{sec:model} introduces the models studied, as well as the algorithmic approach and analysis methods used.
-In Sec.~\ref{sec:results1} we present results on the statistics of inter-event times for all avalanches and in Sec.~\ref{sec:results2} we repeat the analysis with the introduction of an event threshold.
-Section \ref{sec:results3} discusses the effects of additional small-world bonds between the variables, followed by concluding remarks in Sec.~\ref{sec:conclusions}.
+In Sec.~\ref{sec:results1} we present results on the statistics of interevent times for all avalanches, and in Sec.~\ref{sec:results2} we repeat the analysis with the introduction of an event threshold.
+Section \ref{sec:results3} discusses the effects of additional small-world bonds between the variables, followed by a study of return point memory and concluding remarks in Sec.~\ref{sec:conclusions}.